| articles | chronology|

 a meeting of an agency such as WTO or IMF but the very legacy and

+historical processes that have brought us globalization.
 During the 15th century the imperial powers of Europe were engaging

 in the first round of globalization.
 The so-called Age of Discovery was